ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 ```
 <!-- {% endraw %} -->

-Note that we use the second private IP - those belong to a network whihc is specifically routed via the FW for application traffic.
+As you see, variables are marked by curly brackets.
+Note that we use the second private IP - those belong to a network which is specifically routed via the FW for application traffic.
 The first private IP belongs to the management network.
+The variables are used to define yet another (shorter) variable each, which will be used throughout the playbook.
+This is a common way to decouple the data from the execution.

+> **Note**
+>
+> Make sure that the white spaces and indentation is exactly as shown: YAML is very picky about this, and many errors in running playbooks are due to wrong indentation.

 Next, we need to add the tasks where the actual changes on the target machines are done.
 This happens in three steps: first we create a source object, than a destination object, and finally the access rule between those two.